Kronos2308/Kaiser/README.md

 <a href="https://discord.io/myrincon"><img src="https://discordapp.com/api/guilds/516631805621960704/embed.png" alt="Discord Server" /></a>
 # Kaiser

-A fork of Atmosphere
+* A fork of Atmosphere
-minimalist ,ready to copy and use does not require previous configuration
+* Ready to copy and use
+* Does not require previous configuration
-With a comfortable interface
+* With a comfortable interface
-Also add the most basic app to start
+* Also add the most basic app to start

 ![alt text](Borrame/home2.jpg)